Yeiba/Terraform/aws/projects/16-aws-self-managed-asg-k8s-cluster/README.md

-# Kubernetes cluster with Kubeadm on AWS using Terraform & Ansible.
+# Kubernetes self managed auto scalling group cluster with Kubeadm on AWS using Terraform & Ansible.

 ### Tech Stack

-Terraform, Ansible, Docker, cri-dockerd, kubeadm, Kubernetes, Ubuntu, AWS {VPC, EC2, NLB}
+Terraform, Ansible, Docker, cri-dockerd, kubeadm, Kubernetes, Ubuntu, AWS {VPC, EC2, NLB, ALB, ingress nginx controller}

 This repo contain the all required automation code for setting up Kubernetes cluster using kubeadm in AWS cloud environment.
 I have tested all the scripts successfully on Ubuntu 18.04.